2020 Calabasas helicopter crash: Accident

-On Sunday, January 26, 2020, at approximately 9:06 a.m PST (17:06 UTC), eight passengers and one pilot departed from John Wayne Airport (SNA) in Orange County, California, in a 1991 Sikorsky S-76B helicopter, registration N72EX.
+On Sunday, January 26, 2020 at about 9:06 a.m PST (17:06 UTC), eight passengers and one pilot departed from John Wayne Airport (SNA) in Orange County, California in a 1991 Sikorsky S-76B helicopter, registration N72EX.
 They were heading to a basketball game at Bryant's Mamba Sports Academy in Newbury Park, where he was scheduled to coach his daughter's team.
-Flight history records showed that the helicopter had flown the same journey the day before without incident to Camarillo Airport (CMA), a major general aviation airport about 20 minutes by car from Mamba Sports Academy.
-The previous day's flight had taken only 30 minutes; in contrast, driving from Bryant's home in Newport Beach to the academy would have taken at least 2 hours.
+Flight history records showed the helicopter had flown same journey the day before without incident to Camarillo Airport (CMA), a major general aviation airport about 20 minutes by car from Mamba Sports Academy.
+The previous day's flight had taken only 30 minutes, in contrast, driving from Bryant's home in Newport Beach to the academy would normally take at least 2 hours.

 Weather conditions

-A number of video recordings of the crash area were available, and although none showed the crash itself, the sound of the helicopter and the crash was recorded.
+Several video recordings of the crash site were available and although none showed the crash itself, the sound of the helicopter and the crash was recorded.
 In particular, surveillance cameras installed at the Agoura Pony Baseball Fields provided overlapping coverage of the final parts of the flight path.
-The FAA conducted a visibility study which used frequency analysis to determine when the aircraft made the closest approach to each camera, ground-speed, engine RPM, and likely inflight visibility by comparing video recorded during the accident period to clear-sky imagery.
+The NTSB conducted a visibility study which used frequency analysis to determine when the aircraft made the closest approach to each camera, ground-speed, engine RPM and likely inflight visibility by comparing video recorded during the accident period to clear-sky imagery.
 The report concluded that, at the moment of the accident, the estimated visibility ranges were between 1–1.5 mi.

 The Los Angeles Police Air Support Division had grounded its police helicopters on the morning of January 26 due to poor visibility and low ceiling; Air Support Division rules require at least 2 mi of visibility and an 800 ft cloud ceiling.
 At the time that N72EX took off from SNA, visibility was 5 mi with a ceiling of 1300 ft.
-It was operated by Island Express Helicopters Inc. as a (Part 135) on-demand passenger flight under visual flight rules (VFR).
-Flying through clouds is possible if a pilot elects to operate under instrument flight rules (IFR), but the company's Part 135 operating certificate, issued in 1998, limited operations to on-demand VFR-only flights.
+It was operated by Island Express Helicopters, Inc. as a (Part 135) on-demand passenger flight under visual flight rules (VFR).
+Flying through clouds is possible if a pilot elects to operate under instrument flight rules (IFR) but the company's Part 135 operating certificate, issued in 1998, limited operations to on-demand VFR-only flights.
 Even if the company's operating certificate and its own internal policies had allowed for flying under IFR, that option could still have led to lengthy delays and detours (thereby using up any anticipated time savings) because of severe congestion in Los Angeles controlled airspace.
 Bryant's celebrity status would not have given the helicopter priority in that airspace.

 According to an automated weather station, the ceiling (distance from ground to bottom of the cloud layer) at the Van Nuys Airport was 1100 ft above ground level.
 Closer to the site of the crash, the cloud top extended up to 2400 ft above mean sea level.